Introduction, General Description, Conformation and Characteristics of the ANGBA Nigora Goat:

 July 3, 2009 and revised on November 13, 2013

-The Nigora was created to be a medium sized, multipurpose breed; it's conformation, character and style shall be that of a healthy, well proportioned animal, capable of producing milk, as well as three distinct types of fleece, and companionship.
+The Nigora was created to be a mid-sized, multipurpose breed; it's conformation, character and style shall be that of a healthy, well proportioned animal, capable of producing milk, as well as three distinct types of fleece, and companionship.
 The Nigora should exhibit a rectangular build, refinement, bone structure/substance and angularity typical of that of a well formed miniature dairy goat.
 Fleece amount and coverage will vary according to the breeding ratio of the Nigora and type of fleece exhibited by the animal.

 Purpose: The Nigora is perfect for micro-eco niche business, Urban goat keeping, small homesteading & personal family use; they also make great pets.
 Nigoras are, on average, amicable little goats, their friendly dispositions and smaller size making them especially easy to handle for children and seniors.